vectordotdev/vrl/DESIGN.md

 VRL is designed around the idea that every operation should behave in a consistent, in-memory fashion—any call that reaches outside into the network or filesystem breaks that guarantee of predictability.
 While some stdlib functions perform remote requests, those calls can introduce variable delays that your pipeline cannot anticipate or control.
-In essence, network‐dependent operations live outside VRL’s performance envelope: use them at your own risk. f you must rely on external data, we recommend introducing a caching layer in front of any network-dependent function.
+In essence, network‐dependent operations live outside VRL’s performance envelope: use them at your own risk.
+If you must rely on external data, we recommend introducing a caching layer in front of any network-dependent function.

 ## Rejected features